Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

 For scholars to read, write, and paint.

 Chinese Stool and Chair — Deng and Yi

-Chinese Stool (Deng) appeared earlier and originally was used as pedals.
+Chinese Stool (Deng) appeared earlier and was initially used as pedals.

 Since Han Dynasty (202 BC — 220 AD), people have started to sit on stools and developed a series of making and decorating methods.